 Frederick City Cooperative Wildlife Management Area contains over 7,000 acres of forest land in western Frederick County.
-This mountainous section of Frederick County provides some of the best bear habitat in the area and is popular with grouse and deer hunters.
+This mountainous section of Frederick County provides some of the best bear habitat in the area and is popular with grouse and deer hunters as well.
 Numerous spring fed ponds on the area provide water for all manner of wildlife, large and small.
 For more information, contact 301-842-2702.

 Deep Creek Lake State Park has a 1,200 acre hunting area.
 The rugged terrain, mature forests, upland bogs, and dense cover offer excellent bear hunting opportunities.
 Hunting is permitted in the park's backcountry areas.
 The managed hunting areas are posted.
 For more information call 301-387-5563.

-Dominated by mixed hardwood forest in various age classes, this 1,863 acre tract is located in southwestern Garrett County.
-Mt.
-Nebo Wildlife Management Area protects two red spruce bogs, a unique type of wetland habitat.
+Dominated by mixed hardwood forest in various age classes, this 1,863-acre tract is located in southwestern Garrett County.
+Mount Nebo Wildlife Management Area protects two red spruce bogs, a unique type of wetland habitat.
 More than 18,000 years old, these are among the oldest peat bogs in eastern North America, complete with wild cranberries and a host of rare and endangered plants.
 Many trails and old roads provide user access to the area.

 For more information about Garrett County Wildlife Management Areas, please call 301-334-4255.

 Savage River State Forest, at over 54,000 acres, is the largest property in the state forest system and preserves a strategic watershed in Garrett County.
-Many roads open to vehicles as well as several hiking trails offer enormous access to this giant tract of property.
-The forest is classified as a mixed hardwood forest and more than 11,000 acres of it has been designated as Wildlands.
+Many roads are open to vehicles and several hiking trails offer access to this giant tract of property.
+The forest is classified as a mixed hardwood forest and more than 11,000 acres of it has been designated as wildland.
 For information about Savage River State Forest contact the forest office at 301-895-5759.

-This Natural Environmental Area along the Youghiogheny River is located in western Garrett County and contains 1,200 acres of property that may be hunted.
-The terrain can be rugged and access points are limited but there is excellent bear habitat along this river corridor.
-For more information about accessing this area call 301-387-5563.
+The Youghiogheny Scenic and Wild River corridor, also known as the Youghiogheny Natural Environmental Area (NEA), is located in western Garrett County and contains 1,200 acres of property that may be hunted.
+The terrain can be rugged and access points are limited, but there is excellent bear habitat along this river corridor.
+For more information about accessing this area, please call Deep Creek Lake State Park at 301-387-5563.

 Indian Springs Wildlife Management Area is a 6,400-acre tract in Washington County near the town of Clear Spring.
 Approximately 90% of the site is dominated by forest consisting of oaks and other hardwoods, with some steep and rugged terrain.
 The forest sections of this management area are surrounded by large tracts of agricultural land.

-Sideling Hill Wildlife Management Area is a 3,100-acre tract of mixed oak forest with scattered stands of Virginia Pines rich with mountain scenery and wildlife.
-The property has rolling to steep topography with elevations ranging from 500 to 1,500 feet and is bisected by Sideling Hill Creek which serves as the border dividing Washington and Allegany counties.
-Several parking areas scattered throughout Sideling Hill and many old logging roads open to foot traffic allow for abundant access to this large tract of property.
+Sideling Hill Wildlife Management Area is a 3,100-acre tract of mixed oak forest with scattered stands of Virginia pines is rich with mountain scenery and wildlife.
+The property has rolling to steep topography with elevations ranging from 500 to 1,500 feet and is bisected by Sideling Hill Creek, which serves as the border dividing Washington and Allegany counties.
+Several parking areas scattered throughout Sideling Hill and many old logging roads, open to foot traffic, allow for abundant access to this large tract of property.